yogisaisurya/portfolio/exampleSite/content/about.md

 author = "Hugo Authors"
 +++

 Hii there.
-I am Yogi
+I am Yogi.

 I am an M. Tech student at Sri Sathya Sai Institute of Higher Learning in an emerging field of Optoelectronics and Communications.
 I am a Tech-enthusiast and love building Python based applications.
 I even design graphics and edit pictures like a PRO.
 Currently, I am working on an Optical Communications based project "Multiband WDM System Level Analysis".
 My hobbies are Photography, Graphics designing & Working on Tech based projects.I am exploring to LEARN, to EXPERIENCE & to gain a lot from the life.